L4STeam/udp_prague/README.md

-***We are currently working on this at the IETF #120, for the rest of this week (22th till 26th of July).
-You can find us in the "Shared Workspace" on the 4th floor Bighton/Constable room.
+***We will be working on this at the IETF #124 (1th till 7th of Nov 2025).
-Open invite for UDP and QUIC stack/app developers to integrate it in your code.
-We currently are focusing on having UDP-Prague in iperf2, but others can be done in parallel.***
+Open invite for UDP and QUIC stack/app developers to integrate it in your code.***

 # Some basic info and instructions (to improve later):

 ## What is it
 UDP-Prague is fully compatible with TCP-Prague (in Linux and Apple), both in terms of convergence of rate and the responsiveness/inertia compromise.
-It consists only of the **prague_cc.h** file and the **prague_cc.cpp** file that have no dependencies (except for a function that returns a monotonic time in Now()).
+It consists only of the **prague_cc.h** file and the **prague_cc.cpp** file that have no dependencies (you only need to provide a monotonic time for Now()).
-It currently has been running on Windows and Linux, but should be compilable on any C++ compiler on any platform.
+It currently has been running on Windows, Linux, Apple and FreeBSD but should be compilable on any C++ compiler on any platform.
 We try to get to a common stable API (currently at this stage still evolvable), so the CC can further evolve independently and should be easy to get the latest version in your app.
 It can work in 2 modes.